swayne275/bitly-python/README.md

 I developed the project in a Linux VM (where I do most of my personal dev work), although I natively run MacOS.
 I used a Python virtual environment to separate dependencies for this project.
-The only external dependencies that I use are `tornado` and `urllib`, so the setup process should be fairly straightforward.
+The only external dependency that I used is `tornado`, so the setup process should be fairly straightforward.
 I chose port 8080 somewhat arbitrarily, but mostly used it over port 80 so that special permissions would not be required to run this API.
 That is easily changed by modifying a clearly marked variable at the top of `server.py`.
 I asked Maria if the port should be easily configurable when starting the server and did not get a response, so I left it as a well-documented variable in the code.

-I was originally planning to generate a `requirements.txt`, but with only two dependencies that didn't seem necessary (but would be a good future extension).
+I was originally planning to generate a `requirements.txt`, but with only one dependency that didn't seem necessary (but would be a good future extension).
 I am happy to discuss any design decisions that I did not cover.

 # Installation